brkicisi/AddILA/README.md

 This contains mostly some early work that was combined together to form the basis of ILADebug.

 The files here contain pieces of the process to add an ila and probes.
+You shouldn't need them, but I haven't removed them yet.

 ## Notes